SirMysterion/CMPN-383-Virtualization-Wiki/DigitalOcean.md

 # Who owns DigitalOcean?

-In 2011, Uretskys founded DigitalOcean, which aims to "provide cloud hosting services and server provisioning for individual software developers and small scale startups" [1], to help them get closer to the big technologies and bring a Excellent management tool.
-At the moment, the company is under the leadership of "Yancey Spruill, former CFO and COO of SendGrid (a fellow Techstars company)" [2].
-Anyone can use the company's software because "DigitalOcean has 12 data centers allow them to server a significant chunk of global users" [1].
-At the same time, they also have a good support community and different rates that each customer has the best option for them.
+In 2011, Uretskys founded DigitalOcean a private American Cloud infrastructure company, which aims to "provide cloud hosting services and server provisioning for individual software developers and small-scale start-ups" [2], to help them get closer to the big technologies and bring a Excellent management tool.
+The company was under the leadership of the former CEO of Citrix, Mark Templeton who took over from Ben Uretsky in April 2016 till 2019.
+However, at this moment, the company is under the leadership of Yancey Spruill, former CFO and COO of SendGrid (a fellow Techstars company)" [3].
+Any user around the world has the ability to purchase and use the services provided by DigitalOcean which has a great support community and different rates that each customer may choose whatever the best option for them is.

 # How to use DigitalOcean